 Cultivation.
 We cultivate multiple strains of cannabis plants within our licensed cultivation facilities across the United States.
 We believe that our facilities are designed, managed and operated to cultivate high-quality products in a cost-effective manner.
 Our cultivation process uses all parts of the cannabis plant, including flower and trim ("biomass"), to produce cannabis products that we sell at our dispensaries and distribute to third parties on a wholesale basis.
-We currently have 11 issued cultivation and processing licenses in eight U.S. states, with approximately 484,000 square feet of cultivation and processing space which is fully built-out, approximately 334,000 square feet of space which is under construction and the ability to expand to a total of approximately 818,000 square feet of space within our existing lots.
-We currently have the ability to harvest approximately 67,000 pounds of biomass annually in our existing cultivation space, and we believe that we will have the ability to harvest approximately 197,000 pounds of biomass annually if we are able to use all of our projected cultivation space, including the cultivation space that is currently under construction and the additional unused cultivation space within our existing lots.
+We currently have 11 issued cultivation and processing licenses in eight U.S. states, with approximately 488,000 square feet of cultivation and processing space which is fully built-out and the ability to expand to a total of approximately 813,000 square feet of space within our existing lots, subject to regulatory approval.
+We currently have the ability to harvest approximately 61,000 pounds of biomass annually in our existing cultivation space, and we believe that we will have the ability to harvest approximately 176,000 pounds of biomass annually if we are able to use all of our projected cultivation space, including the cultivation space that is currently under construction and the additional unused cultivation space within our existing lots.

 Product Development and Processing.
 We develop and sell cannabis products for medical and adult-use and CBD products for beauty and skincare.
 Biomass is processed into oil and resin that is used to develop numerous cannabis-extracted products, including vape pen oils, lotions, tinctures, other concentrates and edibles.
 We typically conduct product development and processing activities within our cultivation facilities and CBD products are manufactured in third-party manufacturing facilities.
-Processing procedures include developing formulations and packaging for all cannabis branded products, including the brands we own (such as Mayflower Medicinals,
+Processing procedures include developing formulations and packaging for all cannabis branded products, including the brands we own (such as GrowHealthy,